stowball/hucssley/README.md

 npm install github:stowball/hucssley#master
 ```

-If you want to use Hucssley as it comes, then it's as simple as:
+If you want to use Hucssley as it comes, then it’s as simple as:

 ```scss
 @import "../node_modules/hucssley/src/index";